ljeanner/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

->- Navigate to the Cosmos DB account `cdbhandsonlabinoday01`.
+>- Navigate to the Cosmos DB account `cos-lab-no-ipa-[randomid]`.
->- In the left-hand menu, click on `Data explorer` and click on `handsonlab` to open the database
+>- In the left-hand menu, click on `Data explorer` and click on `orders` to open the database
->- Click on `flightbookings` to open the container
+>- Click on `toprocess` to open the container
 >- Click on `Items` and select the first line

-You should see your transformed message in the `flightbookings` container:
+You should see your transformed message in the `toprocess` container:

 ![CosmosDB Container](assets/lab1/image-20.png)